tira-io/tira/documentation/development/devenvironment.rst

 use GitHub Codespaces by visiting the `TIRA repository <https://github.com/tira-io/tira/>`_ and clicking on :menuselection:`Code --> Codespaces`.

+.. todo:: GitHub Codespaces are not currently supported.

 Getting Started
 ---------------
 Open the repository in GitHub codespaces or VSCode.
 If you are using VSCode, a dialog (depicted below) should pop up